vijayvulava/geochem/_sources/32LawMassAction.md

 ## Reaction quotient

-To quantify chemical equilibrium, we need to define the term, ***reaction quotient*** ($Q_c$).
+To quantify chemical equilibrium, we must define the term ***reaction quotient*** ($Q_c$).
 In any balanced chemical reaction, this term refers to the ratio of product concentrations in the numerator and reactant concentrations in the denominator -- with each concentration raised to a power equal to the corresponding stoichiometric coefficient.

 $$
 \ce{aA + bB <=> cC +dD}